amritpandey23/Scott/README.md

 A chatbot for [Discord](https://discordapp.com) servers.
 This project is under development, however an `mvp` version of the bot is finished, if you wish to add and configure this bot to your server, download [Mr. Scott v1.0-mvp](https://github.com/ap4gh/mr_scott/releases/tag/v1.0-mvp).

+# Getting Started

+[Invite](https://ap4gh.github.io/mr_scott/) Mr. Scott to your server.
+Run `$bot list-commands` on `#general` chit chat channel to fetch list of available commands.
+Enjoy.
+You can also try out Mr. Scott on our [support server](https://discord.gg/XnjpKkM).

 ## Commands

 ```